 Hellenic Leaders: Alexander the Great, Hephaestion, Craterus, Parmenion, Ptolemy, Perdiccas, Antigonus, Cleitus, Nearchus, Seleucus, Ariston, Simmias of Macedon

 Achaemenid Leaders: Darius III, Bessus, Mazaeus, Orontes II, Atropates

 Location: Tel Gomel near Mosul

-The decisive battle between Alexendar the Great and the Persian Achamenid Empire took place on October 1, 331 BC.
-Despite his small military force (compared to the Achaemenid Empire), Alexender’s tactics worked effectively.
-The two great armies met near Gaugamela (the present day city of Mosul in Iraq).
+The decisive battle between Alexander the Great and the Persian Achaemenid Empire took place on October 1, 331 BC.
+Despite his small military force (compared to the Achaemenid Empire), Alexander’s tactics worked effectively.
+The two great armies met near Gaugamela (the present-day city of Mosul in Iraq).
 Alexander’s ingenious tactics worked so effectively that the battle led to the fall of the Achaemenid Empire.

 3. Battle of Salamis (480 BC)

 Battle Between: Roman Republic and Parthian Empire